jhernand/fulfillment-service/auth_readme.md

 1. **Shared Tenant**: Resources assigned to the `shared` tenant are visible to **everyone**.
 This is useful for templates, shared configurations, or other resources that should be accessible across all tenants.

 2. **Multi-Tenant Users**: A user can belong to multiple tenants.
 This is configured in Keycloak by assigning the user to multiple groups.
-The fulfillment service will reflect this one-to-one mapping.
+The fulfillment service will reflect this one-to-many mapping.

-3. **Tenant Assignment**: When a user creates a resource, it is assigned to:
+3. **Tenant Assignment**: When a user creates a resource:

-   - The user's username (for user-specific resources)
+   - a user assignment is recorded in the metadata.creators field of the object, and is purely informative.
+The system doesn't currently use it to make any authorization or visibility decisions.
-   - All tenants (groups) the user belongs to
+   - Tenant assignment is recorded in the metadata.tenants fields and it used by the server to make visibility decisions: a user can only see an object if she belongs to the same tenant than the user.
+Actually, as both users and objects can have multiple tenants, a user can only see an object if the intersection between the tenants of the user and the tenants of the object isn't empty.

 4. **Tenant Visibility**: When a user queries resources, they can only see:
    - Resources from tenants (groups) they belong to